 Leading Virtual and Disconnected Teams is delivered online in three half-day modules.
 Each module aims to help move you through rediscovering your own leadership and resilience through to reexpressing purpose and commitment.

-- Module One – Rediscovering leadership in a new and changing world
+Rediscovering leadership in a new and changing world.
+(2nd cohort module date 2 March 2022).

-- Module Two – Reconnecting teams in a new and changing world
+Reconnecting teams in a new and changing world.
+(2nd cohort module date 16 March 2022).

-- Module Three - Reexpressing purpose in a new and changing world
+Reexpressing purpose in a new and changing world.
+(2nd cohort module date 30 March 2022).

 The programme is also supported by a dedicated Advance HE Connect Group, to share resources and facilitate collaborative discussions amongst participants between the modules.
 To enhance the impact of the modules and increase the emphasis on discussion-based, discovery learning, some materials will also be provided in advance of the modules for review and reflection.